Loire Valley

 The Loire Valley is a very prolific wine-growing region.
 But undoubtedly, it has 2 flagship wines: on the red wine side, those produced with the Cabernet Franc variety, while on the white wine side, those produced with the Melon de Bourgogne variety.

-Some appellations that produce wines with the Cabernet Franc variety are Chinon, Bourgueil and Saint-Nicolas-de-Bourgueil.
+Some appellations that produce outstanding Cabernet Franc wines are Chinon, Bourgueil and Saint-Nicolas-de-Bourgueil.
 The wines produced with this variety are usually very aromatic, while in the mouth they present notes reminiscent of forest fruits or dark fruits.
 In addition, as time goes by, they can develop more complex notes, reminiscent of tobacco.

 On the other hand, the Melon de Bourgogne variety is especially popular in the city of Nantes.
 This is a key variety for making a wine known as Muscadet, made mainly in the western end of the Loire Valley.
 It does not have a fruity profile, but rather a herbal one, and a very common practice is to let it rest for a few months on its lees to make it more complex (you can find these wines under the label ''sur lie'').
 Muscadet sur lie wines tend to have a much creamier texture, and even offer subtle fruity notes such as pear.